czarkoff/miscutils/README.md

 * `unutf8` decodes UTF-8-encoded text and prints Unicode codepoints, one per line.
 If no arguments provided on the command line, `unutf8` reads text from standard input.
+* `urldecode` decodes url from standard input and prints it to standard output.
 * `utf8` displays octal, decimal and/or hexadecimal representation of Unicode code point as encoded in UTF-8 encoding.
 The choice of representation depends on flags with which the program is invoced.
 If no flags were provided, all